 Of course, failing CTAs aren’t always so obvious.
 Many will convert despite themselves – just not at the level the business might have hoped for.
 For example, do you see anything wrong with this picture?

 At first blush, this seems not bad.
 The CTA is big and clear, they’ve used “free” in the verbiage (a huge mental trigger) and they’ve described – at least in part – what will happen when they’re contacted.

 But by the time you’re done with this post, you’re going to understand why this kind of seat-of-your-pants process and callous disregard for the CTA will absolutely cripple your content marketing efforts.

 Personas, Need States and Customer head trips

-Changing your approach means recognizing that customers do not operate like mindless automatons who will blindly follow whatever conversion path you’ve constructed for them.
+Changing your approach means recognizing that customers do not operate like mindless automatons who will blindly follow whatever conversion path and sales funnels you’ve constructed for them.
 They may not want to “Buy Now!” – and no matter how good your sales letter or demo video, that may be unlikely to change.

 Successful calls-to-action (and thus successful content marketing on the whole) are rooted in an understanding of not only who your customers are (your personas), but where in the buying cycle they are and – more importantly – what the need-states at that stage of the cycle will be.

 Once need-states are understood and charted out along the buying cycle, it’s as simple as ensuring that your calls to action are tailored to your personas, contextually targeted to drive a customer into the next stage of the buying cycle and coordinated across your marketing channels.